Biasiolo/gulp/README.md

 # Configured Gulp Environment

 A pre-configured Gulp environment designed to streamline web development tasks.
-With this environment, you can easily compile Sass, compress images, and minify JavaScript for your projects.
+With this environment, you can easily compile Sass, compress images, minify and obfuscate JavaScript for your projects.

 ## Prerequisites